 Ian also founded a new collaborative project Chasing The Monsoon (www.chasingthemonsoon.com) with writer/producer Steve Evans and guitarist Ian Simmons.
 The album which is currently in the final stages of production features various guest appearances including Troy Donockley and The Gathering Light vocalist Lisa Fury and draws on world, progressive and Celtic influences.
 The album is being mixed by Joe Gibb.

 Ian’s newest project ILLUMINAE (www.illuminae.net) is a collaboration with vocalist Agnieszka Swita.
-Their debut album is currently in production and will be released in 2018.
-With wide ranges influences it features guest appearances from guitar icon Steve Hackett and Troy Donockley.
+Their debut album Dark Horizons has been completed and will be released on 12/2/2021.
+With wide ranging influences, it features guest appearances from guitar icon Steve Hackett, Supertramp sax player John Helliwell, and Nightwish multi-instrumentalist Troy Donockley.
+The debut single ‘Blood on your Hands’ was released on 27/11/21.

 As a long-time Warwick bass player, Ian was honoured to become an Official Warwick Artist in 2017 at the company’s invitation, endorsing their basses and amps.